scottyschup/ruby-curriculum/language-basics/classes.md

 Now each object in the array is a hash representing a cat.

 Protip: don't proliferate variables.
-Having more variables means more things to keep track of an in sync: more possibility for errors.
+Having more variables means more things to keep track of and in sync: more possibility for errors.
 Example: in the aligned array example, we had three arrays stored in three variables.
 To delete a cat we need to remember to delete the field from each array.
 And if we forget to do so, the